ABOUT US

 Executive Director, Walla Walla Housing Authority

-Nora Coronado, Board Treasurer and Secretary
+Nora Coronado, Board Member

 Director of Community Engagement and Development, UW School of Medicine Center for Health Equity Diversity and Inclusion